Disability for Diseases of the Musculoskeletal System

 The VA awards disability compensation for all Diseases of the Musculoskeletal System that are service-connected.
 The DoD will also rate service-connected Diseases of the Musculoskeletal System as long as they also make the service member Unfit for Duty.
 For Reservists, the Diseases of the Musculoskeletal System must have occurred in the Line of Duty to qualify.

-These rating systems offer rating options for Musculoskeletal Diseases that are intended to reflect the amount of impact the condition has on the veteran’s ability to work and/or function in daily life.
+These rating options are intended to reflect the amount of impact the condition has on the veteran’s ability to work and/or function in daily life.

 The first rating system for Diseases of the Musculoskeletal System is Degenerative Arthritis.
 The following Musculoskeletal Diseases are rated as Degenerative Arthritis: